-6. Specific skills a cquired
+6. Specific skills a cquired 70 C1.

-Professional skills C1.
 Use of knowledge of mathematics, physics, measurement technology, technical graphics, mechanical, chemical, electrical and electronic engineering in systems engineering.
-C3.
-Using the fundamentals of automation, methods of modeling, simulation, identification and analysis of processes, computer aided design techniques.

-Transversal skills Not the case.
+48 C3.
+Using the fundamentals of automation, methods of modeling, simulation, identification and analysis of Professional skills processes, computer aided design techniques. sal Not the case.
+Transversal skills

-7. The objectives of the discipline (resulting from the grid of the specific competences acquired)
+^{7.} The objectives of the discipline (resulting from the grid of the specific competences acquired)